-Desiree Branaman has worked in the field of program administration for individuals with intellectual and developmental disabilities (IDD) for the past six years and has a Master’s in Public Affairs (MPA) from Indiana University.
+Desiree Branaman has worked in the field of program administration for autism and other learning differences for the past eight years and has a Master’s in Public Affairs (MPA) from Indiana University.
 Desiree started her career at the State of Indiana’s developmental disabilities office as a first contact for families seeking State Medicaid waiver services.

 Desiree most recently came from a local provider of residential, community and employment supports for individuals with IDD where she was responsible for overall service quality and new and ongoing trainings for staff.
 In this position, Desiree worked many hours of residential support with individuals of varying abilities.
 In addition to working in program administration, Desiree has been a teacher for ESL students in the United States, and in South Korea where she spent a year working as a primary school English teacher.